10 Days in Istanbul Turkey Itinerary

 Desserts at Karakoy Gulluglu

-Karakoy Gulluglu is one of the most famous baklava place in Istanbul.
-It’s been around since 1949 and have been following the same traditions at the very same spot today.
+Karakoy Gulluglu is one of the most famous baklava places in Istanbul.
+It’s been around since 1949 and has been following the same traditions at the very same spot today.
 The way it operates is almost a canteen-style eatery.
 Each station specialises in a different type of baklava.
 You grab a tray and order from the station(s) you like, then head to the counter to pay and find your own seats.
 We went to get the triangular-shaped baklava and then popped to the ice cream station to turn it into a baklava ice cream sandwich!
 It was quite a beauty to both look and taste.
 I’d say Hafiz Mustafa does it better when it comes to the overall bakalava ice cream sandwich creation, but the baklava itself at Karakoy Gulluglu was an impeccably beautiful affair.
 For drinks, we each grabbed a sahlep to warm ourselves up from the frosty night.

 10th Day